hamza-boudouche/cloud-computing-project/README.md

         with the TCP protocol.
         - A Google compute instance which is the VM we're creating, to which we give the ssh public key we created before.
-We chose to make this VM a spot instance since this will help us reduce the costs of our tests whithout having any effect on the Online boutique application that runs independently from the load generation infrastructure.
+We chose to make this VM a spot instance since this will help us reduce the costs of our tests without having any effect on the Online boutique application that runs independently from the load generation infrastructure.
     - [variables.tf](https://github.com/hamza-boudouche/cloud-computing-project/blob/loadgen/variables.tf): which contains declarations of
-    some the variables used by terraform, such as the GCP project ID and the region in which the resources will be deployed.
+    some of the variables used by terraform, such as the GCP project ID and the region in which the resources will be deployed.
 4. Executes a `setup.sh` bash file that is responsible for configuring the newly created VM.
 This script does the following: